fogleman/Minecraft/README.md

 (`sudo apt-get install cython python-dev` under Ubuntu), then run `python setup.py build_ext --inplace --force`.
 You will have to run this last command each time you update the game.

+You can even automatically compile pyglet using Cython.
+To do so, download the pyglet source code and put the *pyglet* folder inside the game repository.
+Compile the game as mentionned before, pyglet will be compiled and you should have more FPS.

+Note:
+This compilation takes time and is not official.